 Drain

-The first step is to open the drain plugs and empty your vessel.
+To ensure the safety of your bass boat and prevent any potential damage caused by rain, the first step is to open the drain plugs and completely empty your boat.

 Clean